What To Do: Labor Day Weekend in Myrtle Beach, South Carolina

 The new Myrtle Beach Beer Trail will help you explore the 10 local breweries up and down the Grand Strand that are featured on the trail.
 From small watering holes to full-scale restaurant and brewery combos, the Beer Trail has all the options for you to find your new favorite spot - and local beverage!
 You can also redeem special offers and earn points for fun merch by downloading your trail pass here.

 Check out a Local Farmers Market

 Thanks to our warm climate, our area farmers markets are up and running through the end of October in most locations.
 Locals and visitors alike love the local produce, meat, eggs, cheese, baked goods and homemade crafts offered by area farms and vendors.
-On Saturday, September 4, visitors can check out a farmers market in three different locations.
-For more information, check out our Farmers Market blog post.
+On Saturday, September 2, visitors can check out a farmers market in these two locations.

 - The Market Common - Deville Street from 10 a.m. to 3 p.m.

 - Conway - Corner of Laurel Street and 2nd Avenue from 8 a.m. to 1 p.m.

 It seems the fish may also know that Labor Day weekend is a great time to head to Myrtle Beach.
 Many fish start running as fall approaches, meaning anglers stand a better chance of reeling in something big.
 All area fishing piers (and there are many!) offer fishing gear, bait and tackle, and even provide the fishing licenses you need.
 Heading out on a charter boat isn’t a bad way to spend the weekend, either, and several run out of both Little River and Murrells Inlet.

 Check out The Hangout